SudhansuBarik/CapstoneProject/README.md

 # MoviesCentral
 This is the repository for Popular Movies Stage 1 project for Google India Scholarship 2018.
-This App uses The Movie Database (TMDB) API to display Popular and Top Rated movies.
+This App uses The Movie Database (TMDB) API to display Popular and Top Rated dbMovies.

 # Setup Instructions
 1. Fork Repository